cloudmesh-community/book/chapters/container/kubernetes-intro.md

 After downloading these two executables place them in the cloudmesh directory we earlier created.
 Rename the `minikube-windows-amd64.exe` to `minikube.exe`.
-Makesure minikube.exe and kubectl.exe lie in the same directory.
+Make sure minikube.exe and kubectl.exe lie in the same directory.

 ##### Linux